-Read Machine Safety Label WARNINGS: C, To avoid Tipover, rollover, or loss-of-control T, DO NOT operate on slopes over 15 degrees; and P, Tip-over, rollover, or loss-of-control may cause death or serious injury before operating the Triumph on an incline or slope.
+Read Machine Safety Label WARNINGS: C, To avoid Tipover, rollover, or loss-of-control T, DO NOT operate on slopes over 15 DEGREES; and P, Tip-over, rollover, or loss-of-control may cause death or serious injury before operating the Triumph on an incline or slope.

-Initial hillside training should take place on a slightly hilly open area free from obstructions with the machine in Low Gear and the Hopper and Tanks empty.
+Initial hillside training should take place on a slightly hilly open area free from obstructions with the machine in LOW GEAR and the Hopper and Tanks empty.

-- The Trainee must be familiar with the Balance Zone principles and Driving Techniques before operating on slopes. - The Trainee must pass the Phases I, II and IV and be totally familiar with all the WARNINGS and the hillside driving techniques and principles set forth in the Driver's Training and Operating Manual before operating the machine on a slope or incline.
-Trainee must never ride the Triumph on any slopes or inclines greater than 15 degrees. - As the Trainee is able to demonstrate his ability to control the machine on hills as well as his understanding of hillside driving principles and proper techniques; gradually increase the slope. - As the Trainee progresses, gradually add weight to the Hopper and Tanks.
+- The Trainee must be familiar with the BALANCE ZONE principles and Driving Techniques before operating on slopes. - The Trainee must pass the Phases I, II and IV and be totally familiar with all the WARNINGS and the hillside driving techniques and principles set forth in the Driver's Training and Operating Manual before operating the machine on a slope or incline.
+Trainee must never ride the Triumph on any slopes or inclines greater than 15 DEGREES. - As the Trainee is able to demonstrate his ability to control the machine on hills as well as his understanding of hillside driving principles and proper techniques; gradually increase the slope.